Colored Pink Roots Blonde - How To Dye Your Hair Video

 Long gone are the days when 'roots' was a dirty word in the hair world.
 For celebs going platinum, pink, and everything in-between, having an inch or two of their natural color is a given.
 Why?
 It makes the look more effortless and natural — plus, it makes the grow-out process a whole lot less awkward.

 Brave enough to try the bold trend?
-We've rounded up our favorite examples making the rounds on Instagram, ahead.
+We've rounded up our favourite examples making the rounds on Instagram, ahead.